openmainframeproject/tac/process/collaboration_tools.md

 You can stay subscribed to the meetings of the projects and committees of the Open Mainframe Project by subscribing to the coordinating mailing list.
 Each mailing list has a calendar which you can subscribe to you with your calendar client of choice.

+By default, the following permissions apply to calendars:

+- Voting TAC members can manage the [omp-technical calendar].
+- TSC project chairpersons can manage thier respective project calendars.
+- LF Staff can manage any calendar event

+If you are running into an issue with calendar events, please [submit a request] and the LF Staff can help.

+### Calendar guidance

+To help indivudals not be inandated with calendar overload, try to follow these guidelines:

+- The [omp-technical calendar] should only be used for TAC meetings, meetings or events for the full OMP community, and kickoff meetings of new projects.
+- Specific project meetings should be on your project's calendar.
+All meeting should be on the primary discussion, dev, or user calendar unless it's a specific closed meeting to discuss a sensitive topic.
+- Avoid making any meeting invite changes ( including cancellations or reschedulings ) less that 24 hours in advance, as many calendaring clients do not update immediately.
+It's also best practice to email that calendar's respective mailing list to inform the group of the cancellation.
+- If you are rescheduling a meeting, cancel the previous one and issue a new meeting instead of doing a reschedule.
+Some calendaring clients don't do well with meeting invite changes.

 ### Subscribing to calendars

 Instructions for subscribing to an iCal calendar for popular calendaring tools: